Purchasing Process: Everything you need to know (plus 3 best practices)

 The purchasing process for businesses is similar, but it involves several stakeholders and a lot more steps (we’ll get to those later).
 With a formal purchasing process, businesses can keep track of and control direct and indirect spend.
 The benefits of a purchasing process are endless.
 It helps you collaborate with and build long-lasting relationships with your suppliers.
 An efficient purchasing process also keeps your financial records ready for audits

-Importance of purchasing process
+Importance of your purchasing process

 Here’s why building a business purchasing process is important for your business.